 Lucy holds a MA Law Degree (first class honours) from the University of Cambridge and a BCL Master's Degree from the University of Oxford.
 Lucy completed the Legal Practice Course at Nottingham Law School and a two-year training contract at Clifford Chance LLP, including time on secondment to the human rights organisation Liberty.
 She is not currently practising as a solicitor.

 Prior to joining the Bingham Centre, Lucy worked for several years at the human rights organisation REDRESS on projects relating to the prohibition of torture and the right to a remedy and reparation at national, regional and international levels.
-She has previously worked as a consultant at REDRESS, including as an Advocacy Officer promoting the Torture (Damages) Bill.
-Lucy has also worked and volunteered with a range of other NGOs in this field, including as a Centre Fellow at the Centre for Human Rights & Global Justice at New York University on a pro bono basis.
+She has also worked and volunteered with a range of other NGOs in this field and has spent time as a pro bono Centre Fellow at the Centre for Human Rights & Global Justice at New York University.

 Senior Research Fellow in the Rule of Law and Director of the Government and Rule of Law programme

 +44 (0)20 7862 5151 (switchboard)